Motivations:

 often requiring the installation of other packages we

-may not otherwise wish to do, such as IE7, etc..
+may not otherwise wish to do.
 These

 installations may be disruptive of our other software, perhaps